KenKundert/nestedtext/doc/basic_syntax.rst

     >                                                — Erik Jonsson
     >

-The multiline string is all adjacent lines that start with a greater than tag with the tags removed and the lines joined together with newline characters inserted between each line.
-Except for the space that separates the tag from the text, white space from both the beginning and the end of each line is retained, along with all newlines except the last.
+The multiline string is all adjacent lines that start with a string tag with the tags removed and the lines joined together with newline characters inserted between each line.
+Except for the space that follows the ``>`` in the tag, white space from both the beginning and the end of each line is retained, along with all newlines except the last.

 Inline strings are the string values specified in inline dictionaries and lists.
 They are somewhat constrained in the characters that they may contain; nothing